What is a Research Report?

 Q1.
 Are research reports the same as research papers?

 Answer: Research reports and research papers share similarities but have distinct purposes and structures.
-Research papers are often more academic and can vary in structure, while research reports are typically more structured and cater to a broader audience.
+Research papers are often more academic and vary in structure, whereas research reports are typically more structured and intended for a broader audience.

 Q2.
 How do I choose the right type of research report for my study?